-This is a sure fire hit for any kid who likes Percy Jackson but finds the vast array of new Ancient Egyptian gods in the Kane Chronicles to be a tad overwhelming.
-Marissa Moss tells a similar story of siblings who are from an special lineage that find themselves draw into an ancient conflict requiring them to complete a task.
-While the fate of the world does not depend on it, this chapter book still makes for an exciting read and brings the story of the female pharoah, Hatshepsut to life.
-I found some Hatshepshut and Thutmose III artifacts at the Boston Museum of Fine Arts and I’ll be posting on that soon! [chapter book, ages 8 and up]
+This is a sure-fire hit for any kid who likes Percy Jackson but finds the vast array of new Ancient Egyptian gods in the Kane Chronicles to be a tad overwhelming.
+Marissa Moss tells a similar story of siblings who are from a special lineage that find themselves drawn into an ancient conflict requiring them to complete a task.
+While the fate of the world does not depend on it, this chapter book still makes for an exciting read and brings the story of the female Pharoah, Hatshepsut to life.
+I found some Hatshepsut and Thutmose III artifacts at the Boston Museum of Fine Arts and I’ll be posting on that soon! [chapter book, ages 8 and up]

 8. Zoe and Zak and The Ghost Leopard series by Lars Guignard

 Zoe and Zak are not of color but I chose this series because it’s set in India and brings the Hindu gods to life.
-Lars Guignard went to boarding school in India and I find his descriptions of modern day India both urban and rural to sparkle with detail.
+Lars Guignard went to boarding school in India and I find his descriptions of modern-day India both urban and rural to sparkle with detail.
 Superpowers are involved for Zoe and Zac and the fate of the world rests in their hands.
-This is a close fascimile to Riordan’s books though I haven’t succesfully gotten my son to try it (yet).
+This is a close facsimile to Riordan’s books though I haven’t successfully gotten my son to try it (yet).
 I think it’s a great series that he will love. [chapter book, ages 8 and up]

 7. The Egypt Game by Zilpha Keatley Snyder